cpen333/cpen333.github.io/_labs/mutex.md

 We then define a *tester* function that takes the inputs along with an expected answer, calls our `word_count` function, then throws the exception if we get something unexpected.

 Finally, our main method has a `try - catch` block that will call our tester function with a variety of inputs and expected outputs.
-If any tests fail, the `catch` part catches the exception and prints out information about the failed test so we can try to debug our code.
+If any tests fail, the `catch` part catches the exception and prints out information about the failed test so we can debug our code.

 **Your task:** add a variety of tests.
 Try to "break" your own code.
 It is very rare to have a method that runs perfectly, for all inputs, on a first or second try.
 You should have enough tests so that you've covered all expected *behaviours* of your method.
 Think about possible partitions of the input space, as well as boundary/edge/corner cases.
 In particular, think about:
 - different numbers of words in a string